Accelerated procedure

 An asylum application is considered manifestly unfounded if the applicant:[5]

-• Has no well-founded fear of being persecuted or exposure to serious risk in the country of origin as he or she:
+• Has no well-founded fear of being persecuted or exposure to serious risk in the country of origin as they:

-Has not provided data or information to support a fear of persecution or serious risk, or his or her statements do not contain circumstantial or personal details;
+• Have not provided data or information to support a fear of persecution or serious risk, or their statements do not contain circumstantial or personal details;

-Clearly lacks credibility, meaning that his or her statements are incoherent, contradictory or flagrantly inconsistent with the situation in his or her country of origin;
+• Clearly lack credibility, meaning that their statements are incoherent, contradictory or flagrantly inconsistent with the situation in their country of origin;

 • Has misled the authorities or has submitted the application in bad faith by:

-Destroying, damaging or disposing of travel documents or a relevant document for his or her application, either to establish a false identity for the purpose of seeking and granting refugee status, or to obstruct the assessment of his or her claim;
+• Destroying, damaging or disposing of travel documents or a relevant document for their application, either to establish a false identity for the purpose of seeking and granting refugee status, or to obstruct the assessment of their claim;

-Deliberately concealing previous asylum applications in one or more countries, especially when he or she used a false identity;
+• Deliberately concealing previous asylum applications in one or more countries, especially when they used a false identity;

-Entering the territory of Romania unlawfully or prolonging his or her stay unlawfully and, without good reason, not presenting him or herself to the authorities, or not lodging the application as soon as possible given the circumstances of his or her entry.
+• Entering the territory of Romania unlawfully or prolonging their stay unlawfully and, without good reason, not presenting themselves to the authorities, or not lodging the application as soon as possible given the circumstances of their entry.

 Timișoara: According to the director of the Regional Centre of Timișoara, 914 asylum applications made by nationals of Bangladesh, India, Pakistan were assessed in an accelerated procedure in 2022.